mvartani76/DGMD-E-27-Spring2016-P4/README.md

 ## CSS4 Grids
 ### Media Queries
-Media queries are used with the CSS4 grids to primarily change the column widths to 100% in the mobile portrait screen width.
+Media queries are used with the CSS4 grids to primarily change the column widths to 100% in the mobile portrait screen width.<br>
 The css4 grid for **photogallery.php** uses two media queries; one to set the column widths to 50% in mobile landscape screen width to have the number of photo columns change from four (4) to two (2) and the other to set the column width to 100% in mobile portrait screen width similar to the others.<br>
 The css4 grid for **thingstodo.php** is a bit different in that the order of the grid changes in mobile portrait mode as shown starting on **line 164** of **thingstodo.php** in the code snippet below.
 ```SCSS
   /* Note that in the mobile portrait screen sizes that the content section is shown